 A realtor bio is how an estate agent showcases their personal brand.

-It’s somewhat of a one page curriculum vitae or portfolio, and the purpose is the same: for buyers and sellers to learn about why they should pick you as the realtor who sells their home.
+It’s somewhat of a one-page curriculum vitae or a portfolio, and the purpose is the same: for buyers and sellers to learn about why they should pick you as the realtor who sells their home.

 Here’s an example from Brendan Bartic, who does an excellent job at showcasing his ability as a realtor: